 Other deadly products have long been deemed inappropriate for advertisement, too.

 We’ve been in this same situation before with other deadly products.

 Cigarettes used to be advertised on billboards, on television, in newspapers, in magazines and on the radio and TV.
 Smoking in TV shows was done without thought.
-As they did with cigarettes, advertisers link guns in ads to masculinity, femininity, toughness and fun.
-But society as a whole finally realized that cigarettes were killing and maiming people at an astounding rate, and were costing society an outrageous amount in terms of medical care, lost productivity and lost lives.
+As they did with cigarettes, advertisers link guns to masculinity, femininity, toughness and fun.
+But society as a whole finally realized that cigarettes were killing and maiming people at an astonishing rate, and costing society an outrageous amount in terms of medical care, lost productivity and lost lives.
 The day finally came when people decided advertising cigarettes was just plain inappropriate.

 Gun ads are already banned from many media venues, including other newspapers.